splunk/splunk-sdk-python/README.md

 ### Contributions

-If you would like to contribute to the SDK, see [Contributions to Splunk](https://www.splunk.com/en_us/form/contributions.html).
+If you would like to contribute to the SDK, see [Contributing to Splunk](https://www.splunk.com/en_us/form/contributions.html).
+For additional guidelines, see [CONTRIBUTING](CONTRIBUTING.md).

 ### Support